-I bet you are here because you are wondering how to fix slime!
+Help!
+How do I fix my slime!
+If you are wondering how to fix slime, you’ve come to the right place.
 Homemade slime making is a lot like baking cookies in that it’s a recipe and sometimes recipes don’t come out like you planned.
 How do you fix a not so great chocolate chip cookie when it’s already baked?
 Well, you don’t really.
 You can put frosting on it, but you can’t actually change the not so great cookie.
+You can only make it even better next time!
 This is because of chemistry.

 HOW TO FIX SLIME : TROUBLESHOOTING GUIDE